-But never fear, the TWC team is here to help.
-When we wrote about the essential undergarments a woman needs in her lingerie drawer, we received reader suggestions that a post on socks was needed – ask and you shall receive people!!
-So, we came up with a list of the socks that are good to keep on hand.
+But never fear, the TWC is here to help.
+When I wrote about the essential undergarments a woman needs in her lingerie drawer, I received reader suggestions that a post on socks was needed – ask and you shall receive people!!
+So, I came up with a list of the socks that are good to keep on hand.
 What was once a somewhat boring staple can now be a fashionable accessory to your outfit.
 And, what used to be a fashion faux-pas has turned into one of springs hottest must try items because the rules have slightly changed.
-(We’ll show what we’re talking about.)
+(I’ll show what I’m talking about.)
 But, in reality most of us aren’t going to wear them in any other fashion (no pun intended) outside of function.
 So, at least if you’re wearing socks, wear them right.

 The sneaker and bootie sock.

 RULE #1 – To show ankle with a sneaker or bootie wear a low profile sock.